fduthilleul/cka-ckad-cks/cheatsheet.md

 List all pods in a specific namespace (e.g. alpha): `kubectl -n alpha get pods`

-List a specific pod (e.g. webserver) in YAML format: `kubectl get pod webserver -o yaml`
+List a specific pod (e.g. nginx) in YAML format: `kubectl get pod nginx -o yaml`

-Save the YAML definition of a specific pod in a file: `kubectl get pod webserver -o yaml > webserver.yaml`
+Save the YAML definition of a specific pod in a file: `kubectl get pod nginx -o yaml > webserver.yaml`

+## DESCRIBE

+Describe a pod (e.g. nginx): `kubectl describe pod nginx`

+## EXEC

+Exec into a pod and check the user running that pod: `kubectl exec nginx -- whoami`

+## EDIT

+Edit the pod to modify its configuration: `kubectl edit pod nginx`

 ## AUDIT